 - Note 1: If the WUE bit is set with the ABDEN bit, Auto-Baud Rate Detection will occur on the byte following the Break character. - 2: It is up to the user to determine that the incoming character baud rate is within the range of the selected BRG clock source.
 Some combinations of oscillator frequency and EUSART baud rates are not possible due to bit error rates.
-Overall system timing and communication baud rates must be taken into consideration when using the Auto-Baud Rate Detection feature.
+Overall system timing and communication baud rates must be taken into consideration when using the Auto-Baud Rate Detection feature. - 3: To maximize baud rate range, it is recommended to set the BRG16 bit if the auto-baud feature is used.

-TABLE 18-4:BRG COUNTERCLOCK RATES
+TABLE 19-4: BRG COUNTER CLOCK RATES